csound/manual/docs/score/mult.md

 Alternative methods of doing repeats, use the [r statement](../scoregens/r.md), [m statement](../scoregens/m.md), and [n statement](../scoregens/n.md).

 The form `#includestr` is the same as `#include` except the deliminator must be a double quote and the file name may contain macro calls.

-Author: John ffitch<br>
-University of Bath/Codemist Ltd.<br>
-Bath, UK

-April, 1998 (New in Csound version 3.48)<br>
-Thanks to Luis Jure for pointing out the incorrect syntax in multiple file include statement.<br>
-`#includestr` new in version 6.12